Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Abstract

 \section{Abstract}

-Let $A$ be an abelian variety over the function field $K$ of a compact Riemann surface $B$.
-Fix a model $f \colon \mathcal{A} \to B$ of $A/K$ and an effective horizontal divisor $\mathcal{D} \subset \mathcal{A}$.
-We study $(S, \mathcal{D})$-integral sections $\sigma$ of $\mathcal{A}$ where $S \subset B$ is arbitrary.
+Let $f \colon \mathcal{A} \to B$ be a family of abelian varieties over a compact Riemann surface $B$ and fix an effective horizontal divisor $\mathcal{D} \subset \mathcal{A}$.
+We study $(S, \mathcal{D})$-integral sections $\sigma$ of the family $\mathcal{A}$ where $S \subset B$ is arbitrary.
 These sections $\sigma$ are algebraic and satisfy the geometric condition $f(\sigma(B) \cap \mathcal{D})\subset S$.
-Developing the idea of Parshin, we formulate a hyperbolic-homotopic height of such sections as a substitute for intersection theory to establish new results concerning the finiteness and the polynomial growth of large unions of $(S, \mathcal{D})$-integral points where $S$ is only required to be finite in a thin analytic open subset of~$B$.
-Such results are out of reach of purely algebraic methods and imply new evidence and interesting phenomena to the Geometric Lang-Vojta conjecture.
+Developing the work of Parshin, we establish new quantitative results concerning the finiteness and the polynomial growth of large unions of $(S, \mathcal{D})$-integral sections where $S$ can vary and is required to be finite only in a thin analytic open subset of~$B$.
+Such results are out of the range of purely algebraic methods and imply new evidence and interesting phenomena to the Geometric Lang-Vojta conjecture.